Martchus/syncthingtray/README.md

 ## Build instructions
 The application depends on [c++utilities](https://github.com/Martchus/cpp-utilities) and [qtutilities](https://github.com/Martchus/qtutilities) and is built the same way as these libaries.
 For basic instructions checkout the README file of [c++utilities](https://github.com/Martchus/cpp-utilities).
 For building this straight, see the next section.

-The following Qt 5 modules are requried: core network gui widgets svg webenginewidgets/webkitwidgets
+The following Qt 5 modules are requried (version 5.7 or newer): core network gui widgets svg webenginewidgets/webkitwidgets

 The built-in web view is optional (see section "Select Qt module for WebView").